System Administrator Introduction to Immuta

 Audience: System Administrators

-This page introduces Administrators to Immuta as a whole, while the rest of this System Administrator section includes conceptual pages, which define major features and terms, and tutorial pages, which provide step-by-step instructions for managing users, groups and authorizations, permissions, and installation.
+This page introduces Immuta as a whole, while the rest of this section includes conceptual pages, which define major features, terms, and tutorial pages, which provide step-by-step instructions for managing users, groups and attributes, permissions, and installation.

 - User Impersonation Tutorial